Beach Volleyball Rules & Regulations

-Beach volleyball is played on a rectangular court measuring 16 x 8 meters.
-The court is divided into two equal parts by a center line and a net.
+Beach volleyball is played on a rectangular playing surface—or playing court— measuring 16 x 8 meters.
+The court is divided into court lines: two equal parts divided by a center line and a net.
 The net resides over the center line and stands at a height of 2.43 m for men and 2.24 m for women.

-For more information on court and equipment specifications, check out the beach volleyball court dimensions guide on Isport.
+For more information on playing area, court, and equipment specifications, check out the beach volleyball court dimensions guide on Isport.

 A point is awarded when play stops at the end of each rally.
 A team does not need to be serving to score points.
 This scoring method is called “the rally point system.”

-Some common scoring tactic include: Setting up hits to aim at the weaker players on the team; aiming for vacant areas on the court; or spiking the ball close-in to the opponent's side of the net.
+Some common scoring tactics include: Setting up hits to aim at the weaker players on the team, aiming for vacant areas on the court, spiking the ball close-in to the opponent's side of the net, or performing a dink--the act of tipping a volleyball in order to deceive the opponents and score an unexpected point.
 Any rule infraction will also results in a point for the other team.